fuhsnn/slimcc/README.md

  cmake -DCMAKE_C_COMPILER=/home/username/slimcc/slimcc
  ```
  - For installing/symlinking/packaging, please edit `platform.c` with absolute paths.
+ - `cc scripts/amalgamation.c` builds the project as a single translation unit.
  - `make slimcc-asan/test-asan` build and run tests with address sanitizer, recommended if you are hacking the source.
+ - `make slimcc-filc/test-filc` build and run tests with [Fil-C](https://github.com/pizlonator/fil-c/releases), env `FILC` is used.

 ## Compatibility
  - Autoconf based projects might fail to build due to `-fPIC` or `-Wl` not being passed.
 If there is a block in `./configure` that looks like below, append `-Wl,`, `-fPIC`, `-static` respectively and re-configure: